TencentBlueKing/bk-user/src/bk-user/support-files/bk-user-web-apigateway/apidocs/en/list_data_source_owner_tenant.md

 ### Description

-Query information of the tenant (including collaborative tenants)
+Get the tenant list of all data sources in this tenant (including collaborative tenants)

 ### Response Example for Status Code 200